Ground transportation and the terminals will be busy this holiday season! Please arrive at least two hours early. More...

 Parking Garage Stair Towers

-In the public art installation entitled Deuce, Kansas City artist James Woodfill has created six propeller-like, rotating fluorescent light fixtures―two fixtures each in one stair tower in all of the three KCI Terminal parking garages.
-The three installations have two slowly rotating fixtures that are mounted in various locations in the three stair towers.
+In the public art installation entitled Deuce, Kansas City artist James Woodfill has created six propeller-like, rotating fluorescent light fixtures―two fixtures each in both KCI Terminal parking garages.
+The two installations have two slowly rotating fixtures that are mounted in various locations in both stair towers.
 Woodfill used four-foot long fluorescent lights attached on opposite sides of a rotating motor to create the eight-foot long, spinning “signals.”
 The artist also uses blue and green colored filters on some of the rotating fixtures to cast different lighting effects which will be visible inside and outside the stair tower structures during the day and at night.

 Christian Mann, Chandelabras, 2004